-Les Bistronomes Restaurant was founded in 2014 by two French men, Clément Chauvin and Abel Barriller, with a desire to extend Bistronomie to Canberra.
+Les Bistronomes Restaurant was founded in 2014 by two French men with a desire to extend Bistronomie to Canberra.
 Originally located in Braddon for four years, the restaurant has since moved to the community suburb of Campbell in October 2019 where Clément Chauvin has become the Sole Owner and Executive Chef.

 Our ethos has always been to create good food, good service in a homely, relaxed atmosphere.
 We strive to deliver this every day.

 Born in Paris in 1983, Clément moved to Lyon when he was 13 years old.
 Lyon was a food revelation; the markets, the culture and the produce - to this day it remains the gastronomic capital of France.

 His love for food was so strong that he travelled to Thonon-Les-Bains, where he boarded for three years to undergo his hospitality training.
 Less than two weeks after graduating, Clément took on his first job as a Commis Chef at PIC (a 3-star Michelin restaurant) in Valence, France.